spacekat/portfolio/_posts/2013-11-01-angular-validation-cues.markdown

 <iframe width="800" height="400" src="http://jsfiddle.net/jessicaspacekat/RQ7vu/13/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-### Including these libraries
-bootstrap-combined.min.css, angular.min.js, angular-animate.min.js
+This demo is including these libraries: bootstrap-combined.min.css, angular.min.js, angular-animate.min.js

 Here's what it looks like with Symbol Set icons for the check and arrow.